Acupressure on the go

-Does acupressure make you feel more relaxed too?
-We appreciate the benefits of acupressure on the body and well-being as much as you do.
-With our acupressure mat, you can feel and use the effects of acupressure for yourself at any time.
-Or?
-Well - on the subway or in the office, it can sometimes be difficult to put your own ShaktiMat on the floor.
-So what to do?
-There are several options for acupressure on the go.
-Which one is best for you depends entirely on your environment and needs.
+Does acupressure also make you feel more relaxed?
+We appreciate the benefits of acupressure on the body and well-being just as much as you do.
+With our acupressure mat, you can feel and benefit from the effects of acupressure at any time.
+Right?
+Well - sometimes it can be difficult to place your own ShaktiMat on the floor in the subway or at the office.
+So what can you do?
+To Acupressure on the go there are several options.
+Which one is best for you depends entirely on your surroundings and your needs.

-Here we present a few options and practical equipment that you can use for acupressure on the road.
-Because let's face it: a deep breath, a moment of relaxation and a little self-care - that's always good.
+Here we present a few options and practical equipment that you can use for Acupressure on the go.
+Because let's be honest: A deep breath, a moment of relaxation and a little self-care - that's always good for you.

 How does acupressure work (on the go)?